12 of the Craziest Things Ever Found During Home Inspections

 Fifi’s final resting place

 Jamie Green, a Strategic-Partner of WIN Home Inspection, a Nashville-based home inspection franchise, was making his way on all-fours through a crawl space of a 70-year-old house.
 “Crawl spaces are generally pretty spooky because you never know what you’re going to find,” Green tells Reader’s Digest.
 Green stumbled on something strange as his hand touched down on something both bony and furry.
 Turns out, it was a stiff cat skeleton with fur still intact.
 Unfortunately, the home sellers now had an answer for what had happened to their missing feline friend who they’d believed had “run off” years earlier.
-The ins and outs of your crawl space might be one of those things contractors want you to know.

 An old and rather dilapidated property was being sold as part of the estate of the deceased homeowners.
 Kris Lippi, a realtor with Get Listed Realty, had buyers lined up who were really excited, although they knew they were going to have to do a lot of work to get the house into decent shape, so it wasn’t surprising when they learned that the home inspection turned up “a bunch of patched holes in the concrete floor in the basement—probably about seven or eight of them,” Lippi recalls.
 Since the inspector couldn’t figure out any explanation for them, he noted in the inspection documents, “inconclusive concern requiring further investigation.”